Locality of three-qubit Greenberger-Horne-Zeilinger-symmetric states: Two-qubit GHZ-symmetric states

 whose spin correlation matrix is diagonal as ${T}\!=\!\Diag [ T_{x},T_{y},T_{z} ]$, with $\vec{\sigma}=(\sigma_x$, $\sigma_y$, $\sigma_z)^{\mathrm{T}}$ being the vector of Pauli operators.
 The matrices of GHZ-symmetric states (\ref{rhoS}) satisfy $T_{x}\!=\!-T_{y}\!=\!2{p}$ and $T_{z}\!=\!2\sqrt{2}{q}$.

-The optimal LHS models for Bell diagonal states are originally constructed by Jevtic \textit{et al.} \cite{JOSAB2015Steering} based on the steering ellipsoid \cite{PRL2014Ellips}.
-These models draw an EPR-steerable boundary in the space of $(T_x,T_y,T_z)$.
-Zhang and Zhang \cite{ZhangPRA2019} show a simple approach to generate them from Werner's results.
-We here follow the formulae in the latter work.
+The optimal LHS models for Bell diagonal states were originally constructed by Jevtic \textit{et al.} \cite{JOSAB2015Steering} based on the steering ellipsoid \cite{PRL2014Ellips}.
+These models drew an EPR-steerable boundary in the space of $(T_x,T_y,T_z)$.
+Zhang and Zhang \cite{ZhangPRA2019} showed a simple approach to generate them from Werner's results.
+We here follow the formulas in the later work.